How Bionic can help you battle business headwinds

 How Bionic can help your business battle headwinds

 Supply chains have been a big problem during the coronavirus lockdown, as a break in the supply of goods or services caused businesses further down the chain to stop trading.
 As things slowly start to return to something approaching normal, supply chains start up again and you begin to get back to business, so your business admin begins to pile up once more - something which has been cited as the ninth most worrying headwind.

 The good news is that this is where our tech-enabled experts can help out.
 Part of our mission statement at Bionic is that we want to make it radically easier to run a small business by helping take away the time and effort involved in sorting your business essentials.

 We do this by helping you get your business essentials boxed off, quickly and thoroughly.
-Products like business energy, insurance and telecoms that might not be front of mind, but are a critical part of running your business.
+Products like business energy, insurance and telecoms might not be front of mind but they are a critical part of running your business.

 We’ve been helping businesses to save time and money on their business essentials since 2007, so we know how difficult it can be to find the right deals on business energy and business connectivity, and how frustrating it can be trying to find business insurance that’s tailored to meet your unique needs.

-Not only will you save time by letting us handle your business comparison, we could knock hundreds of pounds off your annual outgoings.
+Not only will you save time by letting us handle your business comparison, but we could also knock hundreds of pounds off your annual outgoings.
 For more information, go to https://bionic.co.uk/about-bionic/how-our-service-works/.

 To see how much time and money you could save, call our tech-enabled team now on 0800 086 1276 or enter your postcode at Bionic.co.uk.